 Steps to setting up a remote/online study group

 - Find other students to study with.

 - You may prefer to study with your friends, but it turns out people often learn best when they study with people who think differently than they do.
 Be open to studying with people you might not otherwise hang out with.

-- Larger groups are hard to manage online, so keep your group to fewer than 5 people.
+- Larger groups are hard to manage online, keep your group to fewer than 5 people.

 - Your professors may set up systems in their courses for students to work together outside of class.
 Start by asking your professor or TA if your course has a system for matching students into study groups.

-- If there is no system in your course for matching students into study groups, check back here soon for more info.
+- If there is no system in your course for matching students into study groups, use the LSC’s find study partners page.

-- Decide how often you want to meet (once or twice a week is ideal) and find a time that works for everyone in your group- try to access compassion about different time zones and work schedules.
+- Decide how often you want to meet (once or twice a week is ideal).
+Find a time that works for everyone in your group- try to access compassion about different time zones and work schedules.